mina-fayazi/FullStackOpen/part2/README.md

 ### 2.15\*: The Phonebook, step 10
 - Add functionality to update an existing person’s phone number if it already exists in the phonebook.

+### 2.16: The Phonebook, step 11
+- Introduce a `Notification` module to handle error and success messages with CSS style rules.

+### 2.17\*: The Phonebook, step 12
+- Improve error handling to display a user-friendly message for unsuccessful operations instead of console errors.